Coronavirus Disease (COVID-19) Information

 - Most units or offices will be physically staffed by at least one person and maintain regular office hours.

-- On-site staffing will be determined by unit directors and deans based on the guidelines outlined throughout this FAQ (25 percent maximum, ability to ensure social distancing, office need, etc.).
-Note that directors and deans may delegate any of their responsibilities outlined in this FAQ.
+- On-site staffing will be determined by unit directors and deans based on the guidelines outlined throughout the online FAQ (50 percent maximum, ability to ensure social distancing, office need, etc.).
+Note that directors and deans may delegate any of their outlined responsibilities.
+Employees may be asked to work staggered shifts or days to ensure that no more than 50 percent of staff are physically present at any one time.
 Only those employees directed to return to campus should do so.
-Most staff members will continue to work remotely.
+Many staff members will continue to work remotely either some of the time or all of the time.

 - Employees who can work effectively from home may be allowed to do so based on the needs of the office; we assume that many employees who currently work remotely will continue to do so.